kennedy7/kennedy7/README.md

 -->

 * 👋 Hi there, I’m Kennedy Hillary
-* 👀 I am interested in web Backend Engineering/Dev
+* 👀 I am interested in web Backend Engineering/Developer
 * 🔭 I’m currently a freelancer...
-* 🌱 Experienced (intermediate)with Nodejs, ExpressJS, nestjs,Typescript, MongoDB, postgresql, mySql and redis.
+* 🌱 Experienced (intermediate)with Nodejs, ExpressJS, Nestjs,Typescript, MongoDB, postgresql, mySql and redis.
 * 👯 I am available for open source contributions/collaborations and Backend gigs, remote or on-site
 * 📫 To reach me send a mail to kennedyhillary6@gmail.com || call 08166419903;